blopker/codebook/README.md

 - **Linux/macOS**: `$XDG_CONFIG_HOME/codebook/codebook.toml` or `~/.config/codebook/codebook.toml`
 - **Windows**: `%APPDATA%\codebook\codebook.toml` or `%APPDATA%\Roaming\codebook\codebook.toml`

-You can override this location if you sync your config elsewhere by providing `initializationOptions.globalConfigPath` from your LSP client (the VS Code extension exposes this as the `codebook.globalConfigPath` setting).
+You can override this location if you sync your config elsewhere by providing `initializationOptions.globalConfigPath` from your LSP client.
 When no override is provided, the OS-specific default above is used.

 ### Project Configuration